Apr 17 2019 ...

 This has started with an overhaul in the replenishment logic at the retailer.
 Uncoupling from “monolithic systems” across the business has been key to creating faster processes.
 Now, with machine learning, the retailer will be able to anticipate and act fast on changes in demand, enabling decisions at SKU and store-level.

 This speed is critical for the swiftly changing tastes of its millennial customer.
 As Gardner says, “For us being digital is not just about having a cool app or a cool website.
 It’s about the whole organization being able to move very rapidly to deploy quickly when things move in the market.”

 “Nextail’s tech fits in perfectly with the digital transformation we’ve made across the business.
 Its automation means we’re now able to act rapidly with merchandise, which suits the agile processes we’ve implemented internally and ultimately benefits our customers.”

-“We’re now able to act rapidly with merchandise, which suits the agile processes we’ve implemented internally and ultimately benefits our customers.” — Doug Gardner, CIO.
+“We’re now able to act rapidly with merchandise, which suits the agile processes we’ve implemented internally and ultimately benefits our customers.” — Doug Gardner, former CIO, River Island.